nandroski/nandroski.github.io/_projects/1_project.md

     <b>Figure 1:</b> Infrared absorption spectrum for key molecules in Earth's atmosphere.
 Obtained from Figure 3.4 in <a href = "https://doi.org/10.1016/B978-0-12-328531-7.00003-7"> Hartmann, D. (2016)</a>, created by <a href = "https://www.osti.gov/biblio/6546426"> Valley, S. L. (1965).</a>
 </div>

 Light at UV wavelengths in the stratosphere are absorbed by molecular oxygen (O2) and by ozone (O3) itself.
 The absorption by O2 is essential in the creation of ozone while the absorption of O3 is a key destructive process of ozone.
 In an oxygen rich atmosphere like Earth's, the concentration of ozone in the stratosphere is largely a balance between these photochemical creation and destruction processes.
-These reactions create a continuum absorption band of UV radiation between around $200-300\text{ nm}$.
+These reactions create a continuum absorption band of UV radiation between around $$200-300\text{ nm}$$.

-Additionally, ozone has a strong vibration-rotation absorption band around $9.6~\mu\text{m}$ which lies in Earth's atmospheric window shown in <b>Fig. 1</b>.
-The atmospheric window is a region on the infrared spectrum between 8 to 13 $\mu\text{m}$ where the atmosphere is relatively transparent due to a lack of molecules with absorption bands here.
+Additionally, ozone has a strong vibration-rotation absorption band around $$9.6~\mu\text{m}$$ which lies in Earth's atmospheric window shown in <b>Fig. 1</b>.
+The atmospheric window is a region on the infrared spectrum between 8 to 13 $$\mu\text{m}$$ where the atmosphere is relatively transparent due to a lack of molecules with absorption bands here.
 However, since ozone's infrared absorption line lies within this window, changes in ozone concentration can strongly influence how transparent the window is and importantly how much radiation at these wavelengths escapes out to space.

 # The Aquaplanet Model